All Products

 plugin: opentelemetry

-• On the Trace Explorer page, open a trace of Kong Gateway and view information such as the request duration, client IP address, HTTP status code, and HTTP route.7.jpg
+3. Go to the Trace Explorer page and open a trace to view details such as request duration, client IP address, HTTP status code, and HTTP route.

-In this example, the plug-in extracts the trace context from the HTTP request headers based on the following protocols in sequence: W3C (OpenTelemetry), b3 (Zipkin), Jaeger, and OpenTracing.
-A value of preserve for the inject parameter specifies that the extracted data is passed as is to downstream nodes.
-If no context is identified, the plug-in generates the trace data in the W3C format, which is defined by the default_format parameter.
+To support additional formats, configure the propagation settings.
+The following example extracts trace context from request headers in this order: W3C, B3 (Zipkin), Jaeger, and OpenTracing.
+The preserve inject mode passes the extracted data as-is to downstream nodes.
+If no context is found, the plug-in generates a new trace in the W3C format.

 # kong.yaml